everknow/everknow-website/mocda-collection-whitepaper.md

 - The storage of the digital artwork on redundant and permanent peer to peer or cloud solutions.
 - A visualisation of the artworks in possession of a collector.
 - The production of limited editions as a one-off release.
 If this is actioned by the collector, relevant copyrights might be handled by MoCDA on behalf of the collector via a consultancy payment fee, without which MoCDA takes no responsibility.
-- An addessable wallet that enables the visualization of assets in one's possession.
+- An addressable wallet that enables the visualization of assets in one's possession.
 - Tools to automatically verify the provenance, ownership and record of trade related transactions.

 ### Note1:
 The **Tier1** services can be extended for a wide range of collectors to use.
 This includes artists themselves.
 ### Note2:
-Personal data will not bepresent on the shared ledger.
+Personal data will not be present on the shared ledger.
 This is in order to preserve the identity of the private collectors.
 Public collectors metadata such as the ones from MoCDA itself will of course be public.
 ### Conclusion:
 The main expectation with the tier1 services is that they function automatically.
 Any human support listed in tier2 is possible but charged extra in order to make it economically sustainable.